Onlyv-1/automate-sending-emails/README.md

 This project is First release.

 ## Features
--auto sending emails
+- auto sending emails

--repating the email at set intervals.
+- repating the email at set intervals.